baeSR

 Efflux Componentefflux pump complex or subunit conferring antibiotic resistance

-Efflux Regulatorprotein(s) and two-component regulatory system modulating antibiotic efflux
+Efflux Regulatorprotein(s) or two-component regulatory system modulating antibiotic efflux

 Parent Term(s)4 ontology terms | Show